untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 - `CRB`: current release branch
 - `RB`: release branch

-# Example
-- Have unTill 123.0 DONE, UBL 18.0 DONE
-- add feature to develop of UDB, fork UDB 19.0 (do not build)
-- Have unTill 123.0 DONE, UBL 18.0 DONE
-  - unTill release\123 exists -> take unTill mdeps from CRB -> take UDB 18.0 (locked)
-- Should be:
-  - unTill 124.0 FORK -> BUILD, UBL 19.0 LOCK -> BUILD
-    - unTill fork needed: "has mdep which version does not equal to CR version of this mdep": unTill -> release\123 -> UDB 18.0, but exists UDB release\19 -> version 19.0 (not built yet).

 # EXTENDED STATUS

 Extended status calculation is introduced as a way to avoid multiple visits of subcomponents repositories.
 Every subcomponent repository is visitied only once, each visit fetches all info needed for all calculations.
 Extended status is represented by `ExtendedStatusTreeNode`: